oatybiscuit/Node-RED-HA-Solcast-JSONata/README.md

 - Make sure you have **Node-RED working**.
 - Obtain a **Hobbyist account with Solcast**, configure your one or two planes, and obtain the **plane resource codes and account API key**.
-- **Download the release .json file and import** this directly into Node-RED.
+- **Download the latest release .json file and import** this directly into Node-RED.
 - Change the settings:
   - **Configure the plane [P List node] and authorisation [API node] codes into the flow**.
   - Make sure you have your **timezone set** in either Node-RED as a Home Assistant add-on, or in the flow environment variable 'TZ'.
   - Optionally, if you have a file-based context store, modify the context settings to use file rather than memory.
 See [can I save context over a restart](#questions-you-might-want-to-ask).
   - Optionally add your horizon settings for the shading calculator [Load Horizon] and set your plane(s) for the sun-path graph [Update SUN].
-- If you are using Home Assistant, **edit the sensors and sensor configuration nodes to enable them and set them with your home assistant server**.
+- If you are using *Home Assistant*, **edit the sensors and sensor configuration nodes to enable them and set them with your home assistant server**.
 Also **configure the solar-power sensor** for solar PV history and enable both current state and events state nodes.
+You will also need to have both the utc date-time and iso date-time entity sensors available: [HA time-date integration](https://www.home-assistant.io/integrations/time_date/)
 - If you are going to use the Node-RED graphs, the graph nodes will need to be enabled and the dashboard settings checked.
 - Fire at least **one API forecast call manually to create and populate all the context variables**, and then configure the triggers for either your *fixed* or *automatic* times.